-COVID-19 Pandemic - Warwickshire County Council has implemented some temporary changes to the usual interim funding processes in response to the current pandemic situation to aid financial planning and cash flow for providers.
+COVID-19 Pandemic - Warwickshire County Council implemented some temporary changes in 2020 / 21 to the usual interim funding processes in response to the pandemic situation to aid financial planning and cash flow for providers.
+The changes to interim funding payments and the additional termly adjustment payment process for each term will remain for this academic year while the market rebalances and responds to any business changes and impacts.

-At the time of publication this provider agreement and additional guidance document 'Guidance and Requirements of Early Education Funding for 2, 3 and 4 year olds, 2020' continue to reflect the most current statutory requirements.
+At the time of publication this provider agreement and additional guidance document 'Guidance and Requirements of Early Education Funding for 2, 3 and 4 year olds, 2021' continue to reflect the most current statutory requirements.
 Additional amendments or changes made to the statutory requirements by the government in response to the COVID-19 pandemic will be notified to providers where they change the contractual obligations for delivering early education funded places.

 - 1.1.
-This Provider Agreement from Warwickshire County Council sets out the Local Authority's expectations of what funded early years' Providers should do and how they should provide funded early learning places.
-It refers to early years' provision free of charge (sections 7 and 7A of the Childcare Act 2006) and free childcare (section 2 of the Childcare Act 2016) as the 'free entitlement(s)' or 'free hours' or a 'free place'. - 1.2.
-The agreement applies to the 15 hour entitlement for the most disadvantaged twoyear-olds, the 15 hour entitlement for parents of three and four year olds (the universal entitlement) and the 30 hours entitlement for working parents of three and four year olds (the extended entitlement). - 1.3.
+This Provider Agreement from Warwickshire County Council sets out the Local Authority's expectations of what funded early years Providers should do and how they should provide funded early education places.
+It refers to early years provision free of charge (sections 7 and 7A of the Childcare Act 2006) and free childcare (section 2 of the Childcare Act 2016) as the 'free entitlement(s)' or 'free hours' or a 'free place'. - 1.2.
+The agreement applies to the 15 hour entitlement for the most disadvantaged two-year-olds, the 15 hour entitlement for parents of three and four year olds (the universal entitlement) and the 30 hours entitlement for working parents of three and four year olds (the extended entitlement). - 1.3.
 The agreement includes the standard headings and wording developed by the Department for Education, which is intended to bring greater consistency to Provider agreements across all local authorities and all types of Providers. - 1.4.
 Warwickshire County Council has included further detail to set out local level processes and requirements where indicated. - 1.5.
 This document does not provide guidance on how Providers operate their private businesses, including charges for provision over and above a child's free hours.
 Local authorities should not intervene where parents choose to purchase additional hours of provision or additional services providing that this does not affect the parent's ability to take up their child's free place. - 1.6.
-This agreement will apply for the period from 1 September 2020 to 31 August 2021, unless it is extended at the discretion of the Local Authority and will be reviewed and updated as necessary if there are changes to statutory and/or operational guidance.
+This agreement will apply for the period from 1 September 2021 to 31 August 2022, unless it is extended at the discretion of the Local Authority and will be reviewed and updated as necessary if there are changes to statutory and/or operational guidance.